 Health, Safety and the Right to Peaceful Enjoyment of the Premises

 MPHA may evict, terminate assistance, deny admission to a program or trespass a Perpetrator from its property under this Policy.
-A Victim may be required to take action to ensure the peaceful enjoyment of the Premises, as required by the Lease, which may include: a) enforcing MPHA or law enforcement’s trespass of the Perpetrator; b) preventing the delivery of the Perpetrator’s mail to the Victim’s unit; or c) other reasonable measures.

 Notice to Applicants, Participants, Tenants and Section 8 Managers and Owners.